eslint/rfcs/designs/2022-unused-disable-directive-flexible-config/README.md

 How the new "explicit severity" design works:

+- A new CLI option `--report-unused-disable-directives-severity <severity>` is added, while the existing CLI option `--report-unused-disable-directives` remains in place untouched
+- If both CLI options `--report-unused-disable-directives` and `--report-unused-disable-directives-severity <severity>` are provided, an error is thrown
-- The config and CLI options are both changed to also accept standard severity level string values: `off`, `warn`, `error` (or the corresponding number for each level)
+- The existing config file option `reportUnusedDisableDirectives` is updated to, in addition to the current boolean values, also accept standard severity level string values: `off`, `warn`, `error` (or the corresponding number for each level)
-- If both the CLI and config options are present, the CLI option takes precedence over (overrides) the config option
+- If both the CLI and config file options are present, the CLI option takes precedence over (overrides) the config file option
-- If only the CLI option is present, then it is used; if only the config option is present, then it is used.
+- If only the CLI option is present, then it is used; if only the config file option is present, then it is used
-- If neither of the CLI or config options are present, the default value (`warn`) is used
+- If neither the CLI nor config file options are present, the default value (`warn`) is used
 - Note: There's only one underlying setting, and the config and CLI options are just two different ways of controlling it

-Boolean values will continue to be allowed with no change in behavior, as summarized below.

 Allowed values for the config file option:

 - `reportUnusedDisableDirectives: true` - same behavior as today (`warn`)
 - `reportUnusedDisableDirectives: false` - same behavior as today (`off`)
-- `reportUnusedDisableDirectives: "error"` - new value
+- `reportUnusedDisableDirectives: "error"` - new value (or `2`)
-- `reportUnusedDisableDirectives: "warn"` - new value
+- `reportUnusedDisableDirectives: "warn"` - new value (or `1`)
-- `reportUnusedDisableDirectives: "off"` - new value
+- `reportUnusedDisableDirectives: "off"` - new value (or `0`)

-Allowed values for the CLI option:
+Allowed values for the CLI options:

-- `--report-unused-disable-directives` - same behavior as today (`error`) (common CLI shorthand to omit the value)
+- `--report-unused-disable-directives` - existing option, same behavior as today (`error`)
-- `--report-unused-disable-directives=true` - same behavior as today (`error`)
-- `--report-unused-disable-directives=false` - same behavior as today (`off`)
-- `--report-unused-disable-directives=error` - new value
+- `--report-unused-disable-directives-severity error` - new option (or `2`)
-- `--report-unused-disable-directives=warn` - new value
+- `--report-unused-disable-directives-severity warn` - new option (or `1`)
-- `--report-unused-disable-directives=off` - new value
+- `--report-unused-disable-directives-severity off` - new option (or `0`)

 ### Phases